SC34 Electrical Safety

 This code specifically excludes:

-Due to the pervasive nature of electrical safety hazards there are a large number of related STFC SHE codes and policies, including:
+Due to the pervasive nature of electrical safety hazards there are a large number of related STFC SHE codes and policies, including but not limited to:

 3. Definitions